 Learn How a Fargo Criminal Defense Attorney Can Help

 A Fargo criminal defense lawyer can help you in many ways, including working to get your bail reduced or eliminated.
-Contact our experienced criminal defense lawyer, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002 as soon as possible.
+Contact our experienced criminal defense lawyer, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002 as soon as possible.